Psalm 119 (verses 121-136)

 “I am thy servant”

 Verses 121-128: Happy is the man, who, acting upon gospel principles, does justice to all around.
 Christ our Surety, having paid our debt and ransom, secures all the blessings of salvation to every true believer.
 The psalmist expects the word of God’s righteousness, and no other salvation than what is secured by that word, which cannot fall to the ground.
 We deserve no favor from God; we are most easy when we cast ourselves upon God’s mercy, and refer ourselves to it.
 If any man resolves to do God’s will as his servant, he shall be made to know his testimonies.
-We must do what we can for the support of religion, and, after all, must beg of God to take the work into his own hands.
+I’m glad to have a relationship with my God through my Lord, and, after all, must beg of God to take the work into his own hands.
 It is hypocrisy to say we love God’s commandments more than our worldly interests.
 The way of sin is a false way, being directly contrary to God’s precepts, which are right: those that love and esteem God’s law, hate sin, and will not be reconciled to it.

 Psalm 119:121 “I have done judgment and justice: leave me not to mine oppressors.